 Illustrations (diagrams and photographs) are classified as figures.
 The figures should be provided electronically with high resolution (at least 600 d.p.i.) files should be saved as.JEPG or.Tif format.
 The figures must not be embedded in the word document - they must be uploaded in separate files.
 Magnifications of microscopic images should be indicated using a scale bar on the illustration or in the figure legend.
 Figure legends should be written on separate pages at the end of the manuscript.
 Legends should be brief but comprehensive.
 Explain all abbreviations and the unit of measurements in the figure legend.
 If table(s) or figure(s) used from previously published documents, authors should send a permission letter from the copyright holder to the editorial office of the JOHOE.

-Submitted papers will be examined for the evidence of plagiarism using PlagScan automated plagiarism detection service.
-The authors are responsible for plagiarism check.
+Submitted papers will be examined for evidence of plagiarism using PlagScan automated plagiarism detection service.
+The authors are responsible for plagiarism checks.
 It is very important for the editorial board of the Journal of Oral Health & Oral Epidemiology and the manuscript may be rejected, even if it has been accepted by reviewers.

 A submitted manuscript is assigned to the Senior Editor of the appropriate subject section.
 The Senior Editor assigns it to an Associate Editor who manages and adjudicates its review.
 The Editors will return manuscripts that are judged to be outside the scope of the journal.
 Manuscripts can be returned without review for reasons that include: